aqui

 Using IKEv2 onboard VPN clients on Windows and Apple always requires a server certificate.
 IKEv2 VPN clients use it to check the authenticity of the target VPN server to prevent being spoofed by a fake server.

 It is not within the scope of this tutorial to be a fully basic knowledge tutorial for IPsec and PKI.
 The usage of a Raspberry Pi with Debian based Linux is only an example.
-Of course can this setup also be used with "bigger" hardware and different distros as well as with the famous free OpenWRT router firmware (strongswan- swanctl package).
+Of course can this setup also be used with "bigger" hardware or VMs and different distros as well as with the famous free OpenWRT router firmware (strongswan- swanctl package).

 A bit of Linux CLI knowledge and some basic network and PKI knowledge would be helpful to get familiar with the following configuration steps